 Easy to use.

-Mavic Air features one-touch takeoff and landing, auto return to home, and intelligent flight modes like ActiveTrack, QuickShots that makes both flying and shooting insanely easy.
+Mavic Air features one-touch takeoff and landing, auto return to home, and intelligent flight modes like ActiveTrack, QuickShots that make both flying and shooting insanely easy.
 Even beginners can learn to fly and shoot cool videos to share on social media in no time.

 Mavic Air allows you to fly up to 4 km (2.5 miles) away with a real-time 720p first-person view.
 As the smallest and most compact one here, it offers up to 21-minute flight time, and the max speed can reach 68.4 kph(43 mph) in sports mode.

 The excellent flight performance is one of the things most users like, but some commented that battery life is not satisfactory, the actual flight time is around 15 – 18 minutes and an extra battery is needed for long and fun flying.
 People also claimed that the FPV live feed is easy to interfere with when flying in cities or more complicated environments because of the WIFI transmission it uses.
-Though the flight time and flight distance are not the best, the price also not the highest, it’s more than adequate for most of the users.
+Though the flight time and flight distance are not the best, the price is also not the highest, it’s more than adequate for most of the users.

 3-Axis Gimbal and 4K Camera.
-The 3-axis mechanical gimbal and 4k camera not only allow you to shoot shake-free 4k videos and 12MP photos with ease, but also let you take stunning HDR Photos, 1080p 120 fps slow-motion video and 32 MP Sphere panoramas. many customers are satisfied with the image quality and how easy it is to create.
+The 3-axis mechanical gimbal and 4k camera not only allow you to shoot shake-free 4k videos and 12MP photos with ease, but also let you take stunning HDR Photos, 1080p 120 fps slow-motion video, and 32 MP Sphere panoramas. many customers are satisfied with the image quality and how easy it is to create.

 Mavic Air uses 7 sensors to help you detect and avoid obstacles in its front, back, and bottom, which removes a lot of pressure for beginners or when flying in a complicated environment.
 It also features a more reliable RTH (return to home) system which you can rely on when losing signal or control.
 Things like low battery alert and the use of both GPS and GLONASS satellite positioning systems also give you more confidence when flying.